total-typescript/total-typescript-book/book-content/chapters/06-objects.md

 });
 ```

-Your challenge is to modify the `ProductInfo` type to reflect these requirements.
-The `id` should remain absent from `ProductInfo`, but we also want all other properties in `ProductInfo` to be optional.
+Your challenge is to modify the `productInfo` parameter to reflect these requirements.
+The `id` should remain absent from `productInfo`, but we also want all other properties in `productInfo` to be optional.

 #### Solution 1: Expecting Certain Properties